 Like the shortfall, cost burden, and overcrowding analyses described above, this analysis uses one-year PUMS data for all counties and regions.
 To further ensure data reliability, we do not report race and ethnicity data that is based on fewer than 100 observations.
-For example, in Yolo County, there were fewer than 100 observations in 2021 for the Other Pacific Islander and Native American population; therefore, we do not report the owner and renter rates for these demographic groups.
+Similar to the Cost Burden by Race and Ethnicity analysis the Census racial categories were aggregated for Native American, Multiracial, and Some other race into the category Some other race, and aggregated Asian and Other Pacific Islander categories into Asian Pacific Islander.
 Even with quality controls in place, these values leverage sample survey data and should, therefore, be regarded as estimates.
 Small differences in cost burden across demographic groups or geographies, for example, should not be assumed to be statistically significant.